WAHOO CREEK WATERSHED PROJECT

 The Skull Creek Watershed Project is a multi-use project providing flood control and outdoor recreation in Butler and Saunders counties.

+An Application and Feasibility study was completed in 1985 and submitted to the state for funding consideration.
 In 1986, the Nebraska Natural Resources Commission (now the Department of Natural Resources, NDNR) approved a flood control project for Skull Creek involving three dams and a levee system.
 However, before they would commit funds for the project, NDNR required at least 75 percent of the land above the structure sites to be treated with terraces or other conservation measures to reduce soil erosion.

 Little progress was made in the next few years, and in 1989, the NRD and the Commission agreed to rethink the project.
 Two of the dam sites and the levee system were put on the back burner, and Site #55, one mile north of Bruno, became the focus of attention.
 Over the next 10 years, the NRD concentrated on meeting the requirement of 75% land treatment above Site #55.